harshpeswani45/UI_manas/README.md

 <h2> Fetching The Output </h2>

 Question is in the question variable.
-Input answer is in input_answer variable , use the question and input_answer to fetch required output using model variable.
+Input answer is in the input_answer variable , use the question and the input_answer to fetch the required output using model variable.